 Be Committed to Writing and Spare Me of People Who Are “Interested” in Writing

+“Committed” to writing is about the writing itself, while “Interested” in writing is about self-image.
 “Wanting to write” a book, “trying to write” one, “being interested in writing” doesn’t make it.
-It never does.
+It never does. (more…)

 Memoir Writing Deadline: How To Set Yours

-As in most endeavors in life, when you write a memoir as an open-ended task without any end in sight, you are likely to procrastinate and extend the project.
-What happens when you do not set a memoir writing deadline is, next year or the year after that, you are still writing, revising, and polishing your lifestory.
-You know how it is: you want to get it right.
-[Free Membership required to read more.
-See below. ]
+When you write as an open-ended task without setting a memoir writing deadline, you are likely to procrastinate and extend the project.
+What happens when you do not set an end date is, next year or the year after that, you are still writing, revising, and polishing your lifestory.
+You know how it is: you […]